Technical

 This study laid a framework that bridged contemporary belief to scientific insights and opened the opportunity to study the complexity of the human psyche in more detail.
 The types of personality in psychology influence not only what we do but also how we do it.

 Therefore, personality tests are important tools to identify the right candidate that fits your job role, as well as your organization culture!
 Coming back to the main theme, how does personality evaluation help in fitment identification?
-Let's take a quick look at the compilation of people's personality types and their behavioral patterns in the context of hiring.
+Let’s take a quick look at the compilation of people’s personality types, their behavioral patterns, and the corresponding behavioral competencies in the context of hiring.

 What is a Type A Personality?